-- operators such as Fonterra, Zespri, Eastern Sea Farms, Sequal Lumber, Oji Fibre Solutions, Contact Energy, 1.
-The Project Governance Group should establish a business and capital advisory group including large Whakatāne Mill Limited and similar.
-This group can help identify and enable public-private funding opportunities. - Each Council needs to ensure a supply of zoned and available housing to enable attraction / retention of talent in the Eastern Bay.
-7 - NZTA will need to consider prioritising improvements for State Highways 35, 2, and on key bridges (like Peketahi Bridge) to improve connectivity for economic purposes and to enable housing growth. mi - Enable economic development led by lwi, Hapū, and/or Land Trusts, particularly when this involves Māori-owned lands where there are aspirations for economic activities. m - 4.
-In the Central Corridor, Matata will become a gateway to the Eastern Bay and a place that entices the travelling public to visit.
+- The Project Governance Group should establish a business and capital advisory group.
+This group can help identify and enable public-private funding opportunities. - 4 Each Council needs to ensure a supply of zoned and available housing to enable attraction/retention of talent in the eastern bay. - New Zealand Transport Agency will need to consider prioritising improvements for state highways 35, 2, and on key bridges (like Peketahi Bridge) to improve connectivity for economic purposes and to enable housing growth.

+- 6 Enable economic development led by iwi, hapū, and/or Land Trusts, particularly when this involves Māori-owned lands where there are aspirations for economic activities. - In the Central Corridor, Matata will become a gateway to the eastern bay and a place that entices the travelling public to visit.
 An iwi-led master planning approach that encompasses the public realm and economic development would support this taking place.

-5. Enough housing and business land to meet demand
+Enough housing and business land to meet demand